kevaldeepak/Scoring_System_Exec/README.txt

 #---- DOWNLOAD ----

-Download the .rar file in the same directory
+Download the .rar file for the executable version of the program

 #---- EXTRA INFORMATION ----